Postharvest Technology of Horticultural Crops Short Course

 If Your Plans Change (2020)

-Refunds, less a $200 processing fee, will be granted if requested no later than May 15, 2020.
-At that time, you can also discuss sending a substitute.
-We reserve the right to discontinue, postpone, or combine classes, and to change instructors.
-Every effort will be made to notify enrollees of any changes or cancellations.
+Refunds, less a $100 processing fee, will be granted if requested no later than June 8, 2020.
+At that time, you can also discuss substitutions.
+We reserve the right to modify the agenda as needed.

 Dr. Elizabeth Jeanne Mitcham